-The Board believes that the main principle has been duly complied with, as the Articles of Association establish a formal and transparant procedure for the appointment and nomination of Directors, and provide for the establishment of the Nominations Committee.
+The Board believes that the main principle has been duly complied with, as the Articles of Association establish a formal and transparent procedure for the appointment and nomination of Directors, and provide for the establishment of the Nominations Committee.

-A Nominations Committee has been appointed to lead to the process for Board appointments and to make recommendations to it.
-The Nominations Committee consists of Joseph A. Gasan, Etienne Borg Cardona and Christopher Mifsud (previously Marlene Seychell).
+A Nominations Committee has been appointed to lead to the process for Board appointments of B Directors and to make recommendations to it for the said appointment.
+The Nominations Committee consists of Joseph A. Gasan, Etienne Borg Cardona and Christopher Mifsud.
 In accordance with Code Provision 8.B.1, the Nominations Committee is composed entirely of Directors, the majority of whom are non-executive, with all of the latter also being independent.